Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138315.png) [Corn Maize]( https://retroachievements.org/achievement/125550)
 _Ship a total of 100 corn._

 Corn is a Summer crop that will take 13 days to grow and costs 300G for the seeds.
-The nice thing about corn is that it will regrow after 4 days making.
+The nice thing about corn is that it will regrow after 4 days.
 So while it takes a long time to grow, you will get a continuous crop of it until the end of the season.
 Ship 100 and you will get the achievement.

 =-----------------------------------------------------------=